 The power of learning: How Essex County Council transformed their learning programme

 In the ever-evolving landscape of workforce development, organisations are constantly seeking innovative ways to enhance their learning programs.
 One such example is Essex County Council's remarkable journey of reinventing their approach to learning.
 In a recent HR Grapevine podcast, Rebecca Muddiman, Senior Regional Leader of Customer Success at Cornerstone, engaged in an enlightening conversation with Will Chaney, Learning and Development Lead at Essex County Council, providing valuable insights into their journey of making learning both effective and innovative.

 Playing an active role in your own training

-Sopra Steria, a European leader in the new technology sector is recognized for its consultancy, digital services and software publishing activities.
+Sopra Steria, a European leader in the new technology sector is recognised for its consultancy, digital services and software publishing activities.
 They guide their clients through digital transformation, helping them to obtain tangible, long-lasting benefits.
-The group provides a global response to the competitiveness challenges faced by large companies and organizations, combining in-depth knowledge of innovative business sectors and technologies with a resolutely collaborative approach.
+The group provides a global response to the competitiveness challenges faced by large companies and organisations, combining in-depth knowledge of innovative business sectors and technologies with a resolutely collaborative approach.
 Sopra Steria places people at the heart of everything it does and enables its clients to make the most of the digital world to build a positive future.

 C-Suite learning: Driving digital transformation and business growth

 With research predicting that technology could generate over £413 billion in additional value for the UK economy by 2030, investing in driving digital transformation has never been more crucial.
 Digital literacy has become the most crucial new skillset to acquire and is a non-negotiable in evolving an organisation.